-Upshot: The extreme value theorem provides a method for finding the (global) extrema of a function $f: D \to \mathbb{R}$ assuming the domain D is closed and bounded.
+Upshot: The extreme value theorem provides a method for finding the (global) extrema of a function $f: D \to \mathbb{R}$ if the domain D is closed and bounded.

-- 1. Look for critical points of f inside the domain D. - 2.
-Look at the values of f on the boundary of the domain D.
+- 1. Look for critical points of f in the interior of the domain D. Evaluate f at each critical point. - 2.
+Study the values of f on the boundary of the domain D.